Balance disorder exercises

 The aim of Vestibular Rehabilitation is to retrain the brain to recognise and process signals from the balance (vestibular) system, in coordination with information from vision and muscles/joints.
 This often involves desensitising the balance system to movements that provoke symptoms.

-Some of the exercises may at first cause an increase in symptoms, as the body and brain attempt to sort out the new pattern of movements.
+Some of the exercises may at first cause an increase in symptoms.
+This is due to the body and brain attempting to sort out the new pattern of movements.
 But with time and consistent work, the coordination of signals from the vision, muscles/joints, and vestibular system will occur.

 In most cases, overall balance improves if the exercises are correctly and accurately performed.
 Other symptoms will diminish, and dizziness, vertigo, and nausea will decrease or disappear.
 Often, Vestibular Rehabilitation is so successful that no other treatment or medication is required.